Support Ukraine 🇺🇦 Help Provide Humanitarian Aid to Ukraine.

-Salesforce API limits can prevent you from using Salesforce data at scale in your other public web projects.
+Salesforce API limits can prevent you from using Salesforce data at scale in you’re other public web projects.
 As a Salesforce customer, you only get 1,000 api calls per user per 24h period when you use the Salesforce APIs directly.

 This article will show you how to get around that by using the open-source Hasura GraphQL engine in front of Salesforce to maximize developer happiness and data throughput.